JeremyDezalos/data-viz-project/README.md

 <img src="resources/images/ethnicity_alive.png" alt="eth_time" width="80%" height="80%" title = "erh_time">

+We can see that people with unspecified ethnicity have higher chances to survive.

 The dataset contains a lot of laboratory events such as drugs administration, vital signals, diagnoses over time.

 ### Related work